-- 260 The mass curve method can be used to define the storage required for a given draft-rate for monthly record.
-This approach is limited to draft-rates that can be sustained by the streamflow available in any one month; that is, by within-a-year of storage.
+The mass curve method can be used to define the storage required for a given draft rate for a monthly record.
+This approach is limited to draft rates that can be sustained by the streamflow available in any single month, that is, by within a year of storage.
 The usefulness of this analysis depends on the monthly variability of streamflow.
 In some regions, the maximum draft that can be provided is less than a tenth of the mean flow.
-In others, notably in Selangor, drafts of half of the mean flow can be provided within-a-year of storage.
-The estimation of the storage draft-rate in this study will determine the minimum storage of a river to sustain the water supply during low flows and droughts.
-The mass curve of the monthly low flow rate is used in this analysis - to obtain the minimum storage rate of the river.
-The procedure for the mass curve method has the following steps; first, the mass-curve analysis of low flow for the duration of January to December was plotted against duration for recurrence interval of 10-year from 10 years return period in Table 7.
-Second, the cumulative draw off that corresponds to a constant draft rate of 50% of the mean annual flow and was connected by a straight line.
-Third, the cumulative draft line was superimposed on the - 270 mass curve; fourth, the largest intercept between the cumulative draft line and the mass curve was measured.
-The maximum positive difference between cumulative draw-off and low flow is the minimum storage necessary to maintain a draft-rate of 50% of the mean annual streamflow.
-The example of minimum storage required in the river for station S05 using mass curve analysis was shown in Figure 3.
+In others, notably in Selangor, drafts of half of the mean flow can be provided within a year of storage.
+The estimation of the storage draft rate in this study will determine the minimum storage of a river to sustain the water supply during low flows and droughts.
+The mass curve of the monthly low-flow rate is used in this analysis to obtain the minimum storage rate of the river.
+The procedure for the mass curve method has the following steps; first, the mass curve analysis of low flow for the duration of January to December was plotted against the duration for the recurrence interval of 10 years from the 10-year return period in Table 7.
+Second, the cumulative draw-off that corresponds to a constant draft rate of 50 % of the mean annual flow and was connected by a straight line.
+Third, the cumulative draft line was superimposed on the mass curve; fourth, the largest intercept between the cumulative draft line and the mass curve was measured.
+The maximum positive difference between cumulative draw-off and low flow is the minimum storage necessary to maintain a draft rate of 50 % of the mean annual streamflow.
+The example of minimum storage required in the river for station S05 using mass curve analysis was shown in Fig. 3.